 These are the bread and butter of Pinterest, use vertical images that will stand out in your audience’s feed.
 Try to use striking images or engaging blog titles to capture your audience’s attention.
 This is an opportunity to tailor your pins to a specific niche.

-Story pins are easy to create, and you can have a mixture of up to 20 different videos and images within a Story.
-Once you’re done, these will be displayed on your business profile in whichever board you choose, and unlike Stories on the other platforms, these pins last forever!
+Once you’ve created an Idea Pin, it will be displayed on your business profile in whichever board you choose, and unlike Stories on the other platforms, these pins last forever!

 If you’re looking to share pins with a little extra depth, then Rich Pins will be a great option.
 These types of pins allow you to share products, recipes, and articles, while automatically syncing information from your website to your pins.
 You’ll need to apply for Rich Pins, and make sure you’ve added rich meta tags to the pages you want to share, but the review times usually take less than 24 hours.